- Youth Advocate

-The youth commission began in 1968, as a collective response for the community to the growing needs of the town’s youth.
-The Youth Commission board is comprised of Dartmouth residents who set policy, and guide the work of Youth Advocate, Jennifer Cabral, LMHC.
+The Youth Commission began in 1968, as a collective response for the community to the growing needs of the town's youth.
+The Youth Commission board is comprised of Dartmouth residents who set policy, and guide the work of Youth Advocate, Deloris Joseph.

 The Dartmouth Youth Advocate